A constrained optimization approach to nonlinear system identification through simulation error minimization: Theoretical Analysis

-\textit{Proof.} First, we observe that the assumptions necessary to apply the FL-CMO method hold: \begin{itemize} \item By construction, the problem formulation ensures that $m \leq n$, meaning the number of optimization variables is at least as large as the number of constraints. \item $\rank{J_h(x)}=m$ for all $x$.
-This condition is met because $J_h(x)$ consistently maintains full-rank, as demonstrated by the argument used for the $J_{h,w}$ submatrix in the proof of Theorem \ref{th:rel_stat}. \end{itemize}
+\textit{Proof.} First, we note that the assumptions required to apply the FL-CMO method hold: \begin{itemize} \item By construction, Problem~\eqref{cns_opt_nio} is characterized by $m < \nu$, meaning that the number of optimization variables is larger than the number of constraints. \item $\rank{J_h(\xi)}=m$ for any $\xi \in \R^\nu$.
+This condition holds because $J_h(\xi)$ consistently maintains full rank, as demonstrated by the argument used for the $J_{h,w}$ submatrix in the proof of Theorem \ref{th:rel_stat}. \end{itemize}

-Under these {conditions}, Theorem 4 in \cite{cerone2024new} applies.
-Consequently, any point $(x^*,\lambda^*)$ that satisfies the second-order sufficient conditions of Problem \eqref{cns_opt_nio} is a locally asymptotically stable equilibrium point of the dynamics \eqref{plant_cmo}-\eqref{cmo_controller}.
-Finally, the argument holds because {the Euler discretization preserves the equilibrium points and their stability properties under the considered assumption on $\tau$.} $\square$
+Under these conditions, Theorem 4 in \cite{cerone2024new} is applicable.
+Consequently, any point $(\xi^*,\lambda^*)$ satisfying the second-order sufficient conditions of Problem \eqref{cns_opt_nio} is a locally asymptotically stable equilibrium point of the dynamics \eqref{plant_cmo}-\eqref{cmo_controller}.
+Finally, the argument remains valid after the Euler discretization because it preserves the equilibrium points and their stability properties if $\tau$ is sufficiently small; see, e.g.,~\cite{wanner1996solving}. $\quad \square$

 {The assumption that $\tau$ must be sufficiently small to ensure stability closely parallels the requirement for a small learning rate in standard gradient-based optimization for unconstrained problems in machine learning.
 As in those settings, the value of $\tau$ must be chosen carefully: if it is too large, the algorithm diverges; if it is too small, convergence becomes slow.}